Saratii/marching_cubes/technical_docs.md

     Anytime a chunk is deformed, the data is overwritten in storage creating a persistant game state withing having to explictely "save".
     Because chunk operations are expensive, chunk updates require the distance from the last update to be greater than some constant grace area.
     This allows the player to move around a small area that follows the player without any chunk unloading or unloading.
+    Chunks are loaded asyncronously in a long term compute thread.
+I used pipes to send the load requests and recieve the data.

 Backend Bevy:
     This engine uses the popular rust game backend, bevy.
 This allows much of the boilerplate code to be handled by bevy while still allowing low level attention to detail.